 As the owner of pale skin of eastern European descent, these are my sun-safety essentials to get ready for summer in New York City:

 The EWG recommends using mineral-based sunscreens (and they don’t kill coral reefs like chemical sunscreens do), however they can be hard to apply and leave a chalky film.
 I’ve found Badger range is easy to apply, particular the tangerine and vanilla one which also smells nice.
 California Baby applies smoothly and is easy to find.
-Alba Botanica facial sunscreen is good for the face as it doesn’t leave a greasy residue.
+Alba Botanica sunscreen is fragrance free and doesn’t leave a greasy residue.

 - Rash Guards